beshtim/multitarget_ResNet/README.md

 # Classifier

 This classifier is designed to train a classifier from COCO markup attributes (<i>see COCO example below</i>).
 The ResNet-34 network is taken as the basis for the classifier.
+For MultiLabel currently supports only coco attributes format.
+Also it has standart PyTorch ImageFolder logic for classification.

 ## Start training